cruegge/pam-gnupg/README.md

 `session` line for `pam_systemd.so`.
 This way, `gpg-agent` will already be running as a user service by the time `pam_gnupg.so` is called.

+#### Options

+The `auth` part takes an optional paramter `store-only`.
+If present, it prevents the module from trying to preset the passphrase right away, and just stores it to be used by the `session` part.

+The `session` part takes an optional parameter `no-autostart`.
+If present, it prevents the module from starting the agent at all.
+This is useful in combination with systemd, if you want to make sure that the agent is not started by `pam_gnupg` if systemd fails to do so for some reason.

 ### GnuPG setup

 Presetting passphrases needs to be enabled by adding